SilvioFelix32/react-shopping-cart/README.md

-## Simple Project from a shopping cart using
+## Build a Shopping Cart with React and TypeScript

 <p align="center">
    Manage your Shopping Cart.
 Project developed from freeCodeCamp.org